vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/04/056/05_pra_vAM.md

 title = "05"

 +++
 The phrase máhi dyávī is very problematic morphologically.
 It echoes the first two words of the hymn: mahī́dyā́vāpṛthivī “great Heaven and Earth,” but in a very refracted form.
-I do not have a solution for how it came to take the form it has (for various suggestions, see Old and the standard tr., as well as lit. cit. therein, e.g.
+I do not have a solution for how it came to take the form it has (for various suggestions, see Oldenberg and the standard tr., as well as lit. cit. therein, e.g.

 AiG III.52, 226).
 I can get a certain distance, quite speculatively, but no further.
 I tentatively suggest that we start with an alternative dual dvandva *dyā́vā-mahī́, with mahī́‘the great (fem.)’ substituting for ‘earth’.
 I then suggest that something like a Vāyav Indraś ca construction was created to it, with the 2nd member properly providing the first term of the construction (see my “Vāyav Indraś ca Revisited”).